SuperOfficeDocs/superoffice-docs/docs/en/webtools/index.md

 ---
-title: Web Tools
+title: WebTools
 uid: webtools
-description: Introduction to SuperOffice Web Tools
+description: Introduction to SuperOffice WebTools
 author: Hans Oluf Waaler
-keywords:
+keywords: WebTools
 so.topic: concept
 so.date: 10.13.2016
 ---

-# SuperOffice Web Tools
+# SuperOffice WebTools

-SuperOffice Web Tools bridges document editing in SuperOffice CRM Web with the associated applications on the user's desktop.
+SuperOffice WebTools bridges document editing in SuperOffice CRM with the associated applications on the user's desktop.

-SuperOffice Web Tools has 4 features:
+SuperOffice WebTools has 4 features:

 * Download, edit and upload documents
 * Alarm notifications